swiftlang/swift-evolution/proposals/0483-inline-array-sugar.md

 ### Choice of brackets

 `InlineArray` has a lot in common with tuples – especially in sharing "copy on copy" behavior, unlike regular `Array`.
-So `(5 x Int)` may be an appropriate alternative to the square brackets, echoing this similarity.
+So `(5 of Int)` may be an appropriate alternative to the square brackets, echoing this similarity.
 However, tuples and `InlineArray`s remain very different types, and it could be misleading to imply that `InlineArray` is "just" a tuple.

 Beyond varying the separator, there may be other dramatically different syntax that moves further from the "like Array sugar, but with a size argument".
 For example, dropping the brackets altogether (i.e. `let a: 5 of Int`).
 However, these are probably too much of a departure from the current Swift idioms, so likely to cause further confusion without any real upside.